fwojcik/smhasher3/hashes/README.latersteps.md

 "Slow" and "very slow" hashes have some test suites shorted to try to keep runtime tolerable.
 Their thresholds are somewhat arbitrary and x86-specific, and might be updated in time.
 They were chosen based off of a histogram of hash speeds, and were the values around the two largest obvious gaps.
-I was also not super-strict in following the cutoff values when assigning flags.

 The particular choices of which mathematical features to call out were made according to those which can be more expensive (sometimes **much** more expensive) on CPUs